dynamsoft-docs/capture-vision-docs-mobile/introduction/index.md

 ## SDK Components

-The functional products are re-encapsulation and presented as the components of DCV.
+The functional products are re-encapsulated and presented as the components of DCV.

 ### DynamsoftCameraView